-- 1. Successful completion of the Pfeiffer University program as approved by the NCDPI. - 2.
-Recommendation of the University. - 3.
-Achieving passing scores on the Praxis II Exams (Elementary Education and Special Education). - 4.
-Completion of all graduationa requirements .
+- Successful completion of the Pfeiffer University program as approved by the NCDPI. - Recommendation of the University. - Achieve designated scores on the NC Department of Public Instruction required exams.

+• Completion of all graduation requirements.

 Teacher candidates planning to teach in other states should check with the licensure officer in the Division of Education at Pfeiffer to see if that state has a reciprocity agreement with North Carolina.
 Many states, including North Carolina, have established reciprocity agreements whereby an individual earning a teaching license in one state would be eligible for teaching licensure in another state.
 Some states may require additional course work and/or testing before issuing a permanent license to candidates educated out of state.
-Teacher candidates are encouraged to contact the Department of Public Instruction in the state in which the student plans to teach, to determine specific requirements for that state.
+Teacher candidates are encouraged to contact the Department of Public Instruction in the state in which the teacher candidate plans to teach, to determine specific requirements for that state.

-Teacher candidates who plan to obtain licensure as a teacher under Pfeiffer's Teacher Education Program are advised that the requirements for licensure change from time to time in compliance with the State Board of Education's standards and rules, and may not be the same as the requirements for graduation from Pfeiffer as listed in the student's catalog of entry.
+Teacher candidates who plan to obtain licensure as a teacher under Pfeiffer's Teacher Education Program are advised that the requirements for licensure change from time to time in compliance with the State Board of Education's standards and rules, and may not be the same as the requirements for graduation from Pfeiffer as listed in the catalog of entry.
 Teacher candidates should consult with their advisors to be sure that both sets of requirements are met.

 In order to complete the Teacher Education Program within a four-year span, teacher candidates must declare the major early, carry at least 15 SH each semester, and keep courses in sequence.
 All transferred courses applying towards the Teacher Education Program must have been completed within five (5) years of admission to Pfeiffer.

 After a teacher candidate becomes enrolled at Pfeiffer University, course work taken at any other institution must have the prior approval of the registrar, the Dean of the Division of Education and the candidate's advisor.
 Credit earned in such approved courses will count towards the required 124 SH for graduation.